Ship code faster. Communicate better. Stop writing release notes by hand.

 - Requests write access to Contents and Pull Requests (for optional CHANGELOG.md publisher)

-- Never touches your source code—only reads PR/issue data and optionally updates CHANGELOG.md
+- Never touches your source code.
+Only reads PR/issue data and optionally updates CHANGELOG.md

 Every time a PR merges, we capture: